argonne-lcf/user-guides/docs/polaris/applications-and-libraries/libraries/xalt.md

 - XALT interposes a LD_PRELOAD library into the execution of the user's application.
 XALT runs as the user, with the user's primary and supplementary groups

 ## How to disable XALT
-- Execute the command "module unload xalt"
+- Execute the command `module unload xalt`
 - If you disable xalt please send email to [support@alcf.anl.gov](mailto:support@alcf.anl.gov) detailing the reason you are disabling it